 North Carolina’s life sciences assets place it among the top life sciences clusters in the world.
 Identifying gaps in the market and communicating North Carolina’s strengths and ability to fill those gaps will further develop the state’s life science leadership.

 - Leverage North Carolina’s university research strengths and technology transfer ecosystem, ultimately attracting an R&D company to North Carolina

 - Identify and capture opportunities for rapid growth at points of convergence between two or more sectors

-- Develop and implement a marketing communications plan that showcaes the state’s strenths and energizes North Carolina’s brand as a top life sciences cluster
+- Develop and implement a marketing communications plan that showcases the state’s strengths and energizes North Carolina’s brand as a top life sciences cluster

 States, regions, and countries continue to augment their marketing efforts to attract life sciences jobs.
 Multiple partners communicating a consistent story about North Carolina's life sciences efforts will better position the state.
 NCBiotech is coordinating a multi-partner, statewide effort to create more buzz for North Carolina's strong life sciences brand.

 Major multi-national companies and a thriving entrepreneurial ecosystem create a strong magnet for ag tech companies looking to grow.
 RTP is leading this effort for multiple partners to market the region as an ag tech hub.